11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Cost: $9.99/month for Premium with no ads, three-month trial for newbies

-What to know: Yes, your favorite music app also has audiobooks!
-Unfortunately, they don’t have a dedicated audiobook section, so you have to hunt for them a bit.
-You can search for “audiobooks” under the Playlists section, and find some official playlists, but you can easily add a genre to your query (like ‘fantasy audiobooks’) and find genre-specific books.
+What to know: Yes, your favorite music app also has audiobooks now!
+And an update since this article was first published: There’s now a dedicated audiobook section on the app, so you can easily search and find specific titles, as well as search by genre (like ‘fantasy audiobooks’) to find genre-specific books.
 Or if you want an audiobook in another language, the same principle applies.
 Ex: Search “French audiobooks”.
+There’s a 15 hour monthly limit that’s included in your membership, with the option to purchase additional hours.

 Are there any others you believe are fantastic and missing from this list?
 Leave a comment below of any of your favorites not listed!